Jesson Ramil Cid

-One of the rising stars the past few years in the Decathlon has been one of Run for Change’s priority athletes: Jesson Cid and also a member of the FEU Track and Field Team.
+One of the rising stars the past few years in the Decathlon has been one of Run for Change’s priority athletes: Jesson Cid, a member of the FEU Track and Field Team.

 As we are not here today to talk about his 400m, we are here to talk about his prospects in the Decathlon.

-Looking at Cid’s Best Individual Scores How Close is he to qualifying for the SEA Games?
+Looking at Cid’s Best Individual Scores, How Close is he to qualify for the SEA Games?

 - 100m 11.04 (10.8): 852 points